 As an island nation Australia is very concerned about items entering the country.

 When your goods enter the country they are subject to Bio-security control and may be inspected by the Department of Agriculture and Water Resources.

 There is a strict list of restricted and prohibited items as well as common items of bio-security concern which may attract the interest of the Department of Agriculture and Water resources for inspection.
 If any of these items are found not to comply with regulations they may require treatment, re-export or disposal at your expense.

 Check the items you want to ship to Australia against these lists and take action accordingly.
 This might mean obtaining special paperwork or simply making sure items are really clean with no traces of mud.

 Image Sourced from: Wikimedia Commons

-Some ask you to pre-pay this for a fixed fee (which won't always change if the actual cost is less / more or if your shipment is not inspected) others will let you know this is excluded and ask you to pay on arrival once the actual cost is known, usually the reason for this is that it is not a fixed fee and can vary depending on your individual shipment, the time it takes to inspect and department decisions regarding treatment prior to release, if applicable.
+Some ask you to pre-pay this for a fixed fee (which won't always change if the actual cost is less / more or if your shipment is not inspected) others will let you know this is excluded and ask you to pay on arrival once the actual cost is known.
+Usually the reason for this is that it's not a fixed fee and can vary depending on your individual shipment, the time it takes to inspect and department decisions regarding treatment prior to release, if applicable.